 - Weather rated insulated jacket - synthetic or down

-- Long sleeve shirts - light-weight, moisture-wicking fabric (2)
+- Long sleeved shirts - light-weight, moisture-wicking fabric (2)

-- Short sleeve shirts - light-weight, moisture-wicking fabric (2)
+- Short sleeved shirts - light-weight, moisture-wicking fabric (2)

 - Shorts (optional)

 - Long underwear - moisture-wicking fabric recommended (2)

 - Sports bra (women)

 - Hiking boots - warm, waterproof, broken-in with spare laces

 - Gym shoes - to wear at camp (optional)

 - Socks - thick, wool or synthetic (3-5)